A program to provide teachers with a practical framework and tools for building new learning opportunities into their lesson plans.

 Called “the best training we’ve ever received” by participating soldiers, instrumented combat-readiness exercises for members of the National Guard develop life-saving skills prior to deployment.

-SRI is examining the effectiveness of academic, social/behavioral, and vocational interventions in schools for students with autism.
+SRI examined the effectiveness of academic, social/behavioral, and vocational interventions for students with autism.

 SRI is developing an automated reading system that makes the information in textbooks accessible to a range of formal reasoning systems.